Faculty and Staff Resources

 - Am I eligible for pay under the federal Families First Coronavirus Response Act?

-All current employees, regardless of classification, are eligible for the Families First Coronavirus Act (FFCRA), which allows up to 80-hours of paid leave for certain circumstances.
+Faculty and Staff are eligible for the Families First Coronavirus Act (FFCRA), which allows up to 80-hours of paid leave for certain circumstances.

 Learn more about it here.